 We can’t see much of a future for Europe at this stage.
 They have been throwing funding at the PIIGS to ensure the broader EU doesn’t fall into a Depression (it is widely accepted that half the EU is currently in a Recession).

 This means further negativity in the stock market.
 So don’t expect strong bullish activity any time soon.
 This week, the European Union slashed its growth forecast for 2013.
 It now expects output in the 17 euro-zone countries to expand by an average of just 0.1%, down from its previous forecast of 1% in May.
-Germany’s economy is predicted to grow by 0.8%, whereas Spain’s is expected to contract by 1.4% and Italy’s by 0.5%.
+Germany’s economy is predict to grow by 0.8%, whereas Spain’s is expect to contract by 1.4% and Italy’s by 0.5%.

 - Australia’s economy continues to consolidate

 Our economic growth relies on the broader global picture.
 In particular, China.
 Although our major trade partner has weakened in the last 2 years, it is still growing.
 Our major miners can see the writing on the wall and have consolidated their expenditure.
 Australia’s central bank kept its main interest rate on hold at 3.25%.
-A cut of around 25 basis points is widely expected sometime before the end of 2012 because of concerns that the slowdown in commodity prices will hurt growth.
+A cut of around 25 basis points is widely expect sometime before the end of 2012 because of concerns that the slowdown in commodity prices will hurt growth.

 - US economy on the brink of contraction

-With Barack Obama re-elected as America’s president, beating Mitt Romney by around 50%-48%, there is potential this could be a political nightmare in getting a resolution (much in the same fashion raising the debt ceiling late 2011 caused the markets to panic).
+With Barack Obama re-elected as America’s president, beating Mitt Romney by around 50%-48%, there is potential this could be a political nightmare in getting a resolution (much in the same fashion raising the debt ceiling late 2011 cause the markets to panic).

-Our view is there will be some panic in the markets until a resolution is announced.
+Our view is there will be some panic in the markets until a resolution is announce.
 But the longer-term outlook is for continued weakness/consolidation for the US economy as high unemployment will take time to decrease.
 In addition to this, the first term of a President’s tenure is usually weak for the markets and the economy.

 - China’s economy will consolidate and start to show an improvement in growth

 The 18th Chinese Communist Party congress opened in Beijing.
-Hu Jintao, who is stepping down as party chief, admitted in his state-of-the-nation speech that China’s development is “unbalanced, unco-ordinated and unsustainable”, but did not put forward any plans for deep political reform.
+Hu Jintao, who is stepping down as party chief, admitted in his state-of-the-nation speech that China’s development is “unbalanced, uncoordinated and unsustainable”, but did not put forward any plans for deep political reform.